 Why should I use an Attorney to respond to an Office Action?

-You do not need an attorney to file a response to Office action but there are disadvantages to doing it yourself:
+You do not need an attorney to file a response to USPTO Office Action but there are disadvantages to doing it yourself:

 But it’s expensive to use an attorney!